Autism

 Further information is available on the National Autistic Society website.

-If you feel your child or teenager may be on the autism spectrum, please speak to your health visitor or school special educational needs coordinator (SENCO) to discuss your observations and ask support in seeking referral to the neurodevelopmental assessment team.
+If you feel your child or teenager is showing autistic characteristics, please speak to your health visitor or school special educational needs coordinator (SENCO) to discuss your observations and ask support in seeking referral to the neurodevelopmental assessment team.

 If your child or teenager needs support with their language and communication a referral to Dorset Speech and Language Therapy can be made.